Rome with Kids: The Best 3-Day Itinerary for Families

 This is when we figured out THE BEST HACK to get great pictures at the Trevi Fountain!

 Since they just started charging for you to go to get close, most people still don’t realize how cheap it actually is to do!
 Go around 8:30-8:45pm because they only let people in until about 8:55pm.
-Then as people start to leave you have the fountain to almost yourself until like 9:30pm!!!
-The price is only 2 Euros per person and kids under 6 I believe were FREE!
+Then as people start to leave you have the fountain to almost yourself until like 9:30pm!!
+The price is only 2 Euros per person and kids under 6 I believe were FREE.
 We got lots of pictures and videos and it was the best experience to be able to throw coins in together!

-Day 3
+Day 3 in Rome with Kids

 Morning

-👉🏻 Book the Gladiator School
+👉🏻 Book the Gladiator School in Rome for Your Kids!

 This was such a fun and memorable experience.
 Instead of just looking at the Colosseum, the kids actually got to step into the world of ancient Rome and learn a little bit about what Gladiators are and did.